alishalawani/ChatRoom/README.md

 	},
 });
 ```
-## Create a input box to send messages to the chat room
+## Create an input box to send messages to the chat room
 1. Inside of the screens folder, create a functional component named `InputBox`. `touch InputBox.js`.
 2. In ChatRoomView, render the InputBox component under the messages, let it be the last thing in the ImageBackground.
 3. Pass down the `messages` and `setMessages` hooks as props to the InputBox component.